ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 	'past_only' => false, // show only posts which were published before the reference post 'exclude' => array(), // a list of term_taxonomy_ids. entities with any of these terms will be excluded from consideration.
 	'recent' => false, // to limit to entries published recently, set to something like '15 day', '20 week', or '12 month'.
-	// Relatedness options: these determine how "relatedness" is computed
+	// Relatedness algorithm options: these determine how "relatedness" is computed
 	// Weights are used to construct the "match score" between candidates and the reference post 'weight' => array(
 		'body' => 1,